 Do your research.
 You’ll need solid numbers to back up your statements not only for the sake of an audience but also for your own peace of mind.
 You’ll come to a point in your entrepreneurial journey when you’ll doubt your choices.
 This is when you’ll be able to go back to the data: numbers will feel like a pat of encouragement on your shoulder, so keep them at hand.

 Make it easy on the eyes

 This seems such a ridiculous detail, but looks matter.
 Go big and simple.
-There has been an ever ending debate about the most suitable choices for fonts in a presentation.
+There has been an ever-ending debate about the most suitable choices for fonts in a presentation.
 The standard recommendation is a reliable 30pt font.
-It will force you to stick to few, carefully selected words, and limit the visual distraction, so the listener can focus on the message you want to convey with your well-rehearsed pitch.
-When it comes to content, resist the impostor syndrome and keep a few aces up your sleeve for the Q&A. As for design, follow the branding guidelines and let the Milano-rule guide you, i.e. when you feel it’s too minimalist, let go of one more element.
+It will force you to stick to a few, carefully selected words, and limit the visual distraction, so the listener can focus on the message you want to convey with your well-rehearsed pitch.
+When it comes to content, resist the impostor syndrome and keep a few aces up your sleeve for the Q&A. As for design, follow the branding guidelines and let the Milano rule guide you, i.e. when you feel it’s too minimalist, let go of one more element.